Pink Moon: Accolades

 Pink Moon was voted number 131 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).
 In 2003, the album was ranked number 320 on Rolling Stone magazine's list of the 500 Greatest Albums of All Time.
 In 2012, that ranking was revised to number 321, and in 2020 was revised to number 201.

 In the UK, Pink Moon was placed at number 48 in Melody Makers 2000 list of the best albums of all time, and at number 126 in Uncuts 200 Greatest Albums of All Time in 2016.

 Legacy

 Drake's tombstone contains a line from the last track on Pink Moon, "From the Morning."

-The first notable cover versions of Nick Drake songs were released in 1992, when Lucinda Williams covered "Which Will" on her album Sweet Old World while alt-rock trio Walt Mink covered "Pink Moon" and alternative rock band Sebadoh covered "Pink Moon" on their EP Sebadoh vs Helmet.
+Cited as the only cover version released during his lifetime, Irish band Tír na nÓg included a recording of "Free Ride" on their 1973 album Strong in the Sun.
+In 1992 Lucinda Williams covered "Which Will" on her album Sweet Old World while alt-rock trio Walt Mink covered "Pink Moon" and alternative rock band Sebadoh covered "Pink Moon" on their EP Sebadoh vs Helmet.
 By 2006, Beck recorded covers of the album's songs for online-only release, including "Which Will" and "Parasite."